hadeerelnaggar/EasyCooker/README.md

 # EasyCooker
-easy cooker is an android app that allows user to search for meals using the ingredients they have from the select ingredients list. after that a list of meals appears, you can choose any meal from this list to view its details. you can also choose a random meal of the day.
+Easy cooker is an android app that allows user to search for meals using the ingredients they have from the select ingredients list. after that a list of meals appears, you can choose any meal from this list to view its details. you can also choose a random meal of the day.